.

 - Two non-chocolate Havanese dogs will not produce any chocolate Havanese puppies if they don't carry a chocolate gene.

-- Two non-chocolate Havanese dogs will not produce any chocolate Havanse puppies if only one of them carries a chocolate gene.
+- Two non-chocolate Havanese dogs will not produce any chocolate Havanese puppies if only one of them carries a chocolate gene.

 - Two non-chocolate Havanese dogs will usually produce one or two chocolate Havanese puppies in the litter only if they both carry a chocolate gene (25% of puppies in the litter will be chocolate statistically).